oliviervg1/inventory-manager/README.md

 ### Features
 - Python Flask backend with REST api.
 Uses sqlite3 to store data.
 - Node.js Express frontend.
 Uses bootstrap for simple styling.
+- Backend and frontend run in isolated Centos7 docker containers.

 ### Quirks
 - Frontend is not tested and has poor error handling :(